tomaszfrelek2/CVPR_2025_Anti-UAV_Challenge/README.md

 ## A Note on Data

 We were not able to provide our original training or testing data, as GitHub has file-size limits of 25MB, and even our zip files exceeded that.
-Instead, we've provided some small test data in the `data` folder for you to evaluate our models on.
+Instead, we've provided some small test data in siamfc and yolo folders for you to evaluate our models on.

 ---